-Efficiency narratives to co-opt actors into the ecosystem:
+Efficiency narratives to co-opt actors into the ecosystem

-Pasquale (2016. p.309, as cited in Mare et al, 2019) notes that platforms use narratives of efficiency, which include the reduction of transaction costs and the expansion of opportunities for individuals as ways to promote uptake and adoption.
+Pasquale (2016. p.309, as cited in Mare et al., 2019) notes that platforms use narratives of efficiency, which include the reduction of transaction costs and the expansion of opportunities for individuals as ways to promote uptake and adoption.
 The platform economy is thus flattened out as an open terrain of abundant opportunity for the individual entrepreneurial agent.
 E-commerce companies often use 'inclusion washing' tactics - invoking the language of empowerment for women, rural producers etc. - to successfully gain entry into new markets.
-The reality however is that participation is a one way street and the terms of inclusion into the platform ecosystem often comes with higher costs and lower returns for smaller actors (See 2.3 (b) for more on this).
+The reality however is that participation is a one way street and the terms of inclusion into the platform ecosystem often comes with higher costs and lower returns for smaller actors (See Section 2.3 (b) for more on this).

-The fallacy of the flexible gig:
+The fallacy of the flexible gig

 "Work for yourself: Drive when you want, make money you need.
 Set your own schedule.
 Make money on your own terms.
 Let the app lead the way.
-Watch the money add up fast," (Mare et al, 2019), and "Take orders with liberty and extra money made easy..."
-(Chen & Ping, 2019) are some examples of how platforms such as Uber (in South Africa) and Meituan (in China) appeal to workers to sign up for gigs.
+Watch the money add up fast," (Mare et al., 2019), and "Take orders with liberty and extra money made easy..."
+(Chen et al., 2019) are some examples of how platforms such as Uber (in South Africa) and Meituan (in China) appeal to workers to sign up for gigs.
 There is however a fundamental disjunct between how platforms present terms of economic participation for workers and how on-ground realities pan out.
 Platforms do not afford workers the protection of formal employment but still manage to retain control over their amorphous workforce through algorithmic gaming, labor segmentation and a system of reward and punishment that keeps workers in line with the platform's value maximization principle.
-Not only are platform algorithms impregnable, they are also used to exacerbate information asymmetry